rishik-ranjan/p3_collab-compet/Report.md

 - Try changing the hyperparameters using grid search to increase the speed of learning in the algorithm
 - Consider implementing other new approaches to solve this environment such as described [here][4]
 - We noticed that one agent learnt for a long time before the other agent started learning.
 We could try taking inputs from the benchmark implementation such as training through self play, using a single actor network for both agents and employing a shared replay buffer.
+- Seed to the algorithm can also have an impact on learning as described [here][3].
+We should try different seeds to the problem.
+This would ensure our hyperparameters are robust enough to handle different initializations.

 [1]: https://arxiv.org/pdf/1706.02275.pdf